scalding-io/social-media-analytics/src/main/scala/io/scalding/approximations/performance/README.md

 Performance evaluation of approximation algorithms HLL (HyperLogLog), BF (BloomFilter), CMS (CountMinSketch) using Hive and Scalding & algebird.

-Setup

-A Cloudera 5.2.4 Hadoop cluster consisting of 7 `r3.8xlarge` amazon nodes using
+The setup is a Cloudera 5.2.4 Hadoop cluster consisting of 7 `r3.8xlarge` amazon nodes, each offering:
+ + 32 CPUs
+ + 244 GB RAM
+ + 3 * 1 TeraByte magnetic EBS volumes

+The technologies evaluated are:
  + Hive version = 0.13.1-cdh5.2.4
  + Scalding version = 0.13.1
  + Algebird version = 0.90
-Each node on the cluster offering:
-, each offering:
- + 32 CPUs
- + 244 GB RAM
- + 3 * 1 TeraByte magnetic EBS volumes

 # COUNTING CARDINALITY

-Generate unique datasets using `GenerateMillionKeys.scala` and push files into HDFS.

-The following test were executed **with** and **without HLL**
+This test is executed on synthetic data generated using [GenerateMillionKeys.scala](GenerateMillionKeys.scala) and pushed into HDFS.
+It demonstrates Hive execution time vs algebird's HLL.

 ## Hive 0.13 results